Did you know…

 The Health Unit, Canadian Paediatric Society and Canada’s National Advisory Committee on Immunization all strongly recommend vaccinating your child, as it is the best way to prevent illness and death by these serious diseases.
 Medical authorities worldwide strongly support this fact.
 Vaccines used in Canada are very safe with an extremely low risk of serious side effects.
 In fact, the risk of severe complications from disease is much greater than any risk associated with vaccines.

-If you have questions about immunizations or would like to speak to a vaccine nurse, contact the Chatham-Kent Public Health Unit at 519-355-1071 ext.
+If you have questions about immunizations or would like to speak to a vaccine nurse, contact the CK Public Health at 519-355-1071 ext.
 5900 or visit our website at: www.chatham-kent.ca/health.